marioweid/handllman/README.md

 ![GopherImageLogo](./img/logo_with_text.png)

-The best Tool when you need shitty advice for a buddy that has no idea how to fix your machines.
+The best Tool when you need shitty advice from a buddy that has no idea of how to do handy work.
 Written in go!

 ## Abstract